Request information about Camp Nicolet!

 A:

-Our camper cabins house 8-12 campers and 2-3 counselors each.
+Camper cabins house 8-12 campers and 2-3 counselors each.
 They are fully equipped with bunkbeds, dressers/drawers, a table and chairs, a fireplace, a screen porch, and a bathroom with sink and toilet.
 Showers are taken in our nearby shower house facility.
-Check out what cabin life is like »

-Each camper is allowed to request two bunk mates on the camp registration form.
-While we do our best to honor these requests, we make no guarantees.
-In an effort to encourage age-appropriate interactions and placement with others who are at similar developmental stages, campers are placed by age, with a cut-off of August 31st.
+Each camper can request “bunk mates” on the registration form.
+We do our best to honor these requests.
+In encouraging age-appropriate interactions and placement with others who are at similar developmental stages, campers are typically placed in cabins by “grade completed.”

 Q: Where do staff come from?
 How are they hired?
 Do you do background checks?
 What kinds of certifications do they hold?